MagFer/NavigationHeaderResizable/README.md

 # NavigationHeaderResizable

-TableViewWithParallaxHeader is a viewController template which contains an animatión of a TableViewHeader with bounces and compression.
+NavigationHeaderResizable is a viewController template which contains an animatión of a header compression.

-Ready to easy change of the header content.

 ## Demo